hoodieblanket/learningJourney/python/python learning.md

     return sum(grades)/len(grades)
 ```

-This would check if you made a mistake by giving an empty list. the assert statement will check if True/`false` if the
-length of (grades) is 0.
+This would check if ## IF Statementsis 0.
 If it is not 0 then the `assert not` statement will be true and then it will skip past.

 However if it is `false` then it will proceed with the function